ShanghaiTech-IMPACT/DuCiSC/README.md

 ## Acknowledgements

-This work was built upon [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and [MC-Net](https://github.com/ycwu1997/MC-Net).
+Our code was built upon [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and [MC-Net](https://github.com/ycwu1997/MC-Net).
 We thank the authors for making their code publicly available.

 ## Questions